ngs-docs/2018-cicese-metatranscriptomics/docs/read-mapping.md

 ```

-Then, run the salmon command:
+Then, run the salmon mapping:

 ```
 for sample in *1.qc.fq.gz